Work-in-progress

 In times of democratic erosion and climate crisis, insulating policy funds is critical to sustaining long-term state capacity and ensuring policy survival.
 This article shows how funders, lawyers, and bureaucrats create financial intermediaries that help safeguard policy by leveraging four socio-legal strategies: (1) capitalization — who is allowed to finance the intermediary; (2) governance — the decision-making processes embedded in the intermediary; (3) procurement — which legal entity holds and manages the funds; and (4) domestication — how the intermediary is connected to domestic public policy.
 To illustrate the framework’s utility, I use a sequential mixed-methods design centered on climate finance in Brazil.
 First, I construct an original dataset of over 3,600 transnational climate-related grants to Brazilian state and non-state actors (1990–2020), showing the central role of financial intermediaries.
 Second, drawing on interviews and archival documents, I examine how these intermediaries were deliberately designed with distinct socio-legal strategies aimed at shielding climate policy from political and fiscal shocks.
 Finally, I demonstrate how different socio-legal strategies account for policy survival when the environmental state was under attack by Bolsonaro.
 I conclude by discussing how such strategies contribute to policy resilience in the face of democratic backsliding, highlighting similar instances of policy insulation attempts in the Global South.

 Whose Merit, which Redistribution?
-How ideas about deservingness shape elites’ policy preferences in Brazil and South Africa [with Graziella Moraes Silva and Matias Lopez]
+Elites, Taxes, and Transfers in Brazil and South Africa [with Graziella Moraes Silva and Matias Lopez]

 *full draft available

-Scholars writing about the potential of mixing qualitative and computational methods have rightly focused on machine learning.
-However, computation also transforms qualitative fieldwork in quieter but pervasive ways, through scrapping, parsing, optical character recognition, storing, and zooming.
-This paper situates computational methods as more mundane features of a wider digital era that entrenches fieldwork spatially (by increasing its geographical reach), temporally (by accelerating it), and epistemically (by introducing scientific bias and ethical problems).
-It argues for a reflexive practice of documenting the process through which research questions, data collection, and interpretations evolve.
-The paper enacts this approach by drawing on a study of how Brazil developed decarbonization capacities in the Amazon that, given the impact of the COVID-19 pandemic, was structured in three moments.
+Scholars writing about the interface between qualitative and computational methods have rightly focused on machine learning.
+But computation transforms qualitative fieldwork in quieter ways, through scrapping, parsing, optical character recognition, archiving, and zooming.
+This paper situates computational methods within a wider digital and argues that they entangle fieldwork spatially (by increasing its geographical reach), temporally (by accelerating research), and epistemically (by influencing what we can now).
+I show these kinds of entanglement by drawing on my own comparative-historical study of Brazil’s decarbonization capacities, which was conduct within a Ph.D. structured by COVID-19.
 Before the lockdown, fieldwork relied on direct observation and interviews with environmental fieldworkers and policymakers.
 During lockdown, computation provided continuity: web scraping, archival digitization, and machine learning substituted travel and extended the field in time and space.
-After restrictions eased, these computational results were reintroduced into interviews through visualizations that prompted reflections but also biased them.
-These moments show how computation can help the everyday craft of fieldwork in quieter ways and how documentation constitutes good scientific and ethical practice.
+After restrictions eased, these computational results were reintroduced into interviews through visualizations that prompted important findings but also highlighted blind spots.

 National backlash and the material erosion of the liberal world order: how democratic backsliding defunds the United Nations [with Henrique Sposito]